What Are Collagen Peptides? The Benefits & How To Pick A Supplement

 Why does collagen decrease with age?

-It’s no secret that everything we do affects some aspect of our health.
-So it’s unsurprising that many of our lifestyle choices can either deplete or preserve collagen levels.
-While the jury is out on just how much collagen is required to see a notable change in body physiology or how long it takes to start feeling better, there are some steadfast recommendations that are sure to keep your collagen levels healthy.
+It's no secret that everything we do affects some aspect of our health.
+So it's unsurprising that many of our lifestyle choices can either deplete or preserve collagen levels.
+Here are some steadfast recommendations that are sure to keep your collagen levels healthy:

 While skipping out on sugar has many general health benefits, sugar can weaken our strong collagen proteins.
 High sugar intake increases the rate of glycation, forming these molecules known as AGEs that wreak havoc on and degrade other proteins.
 Over time, too much sugar can cause a weakening and depletion of collagen.

 If you love catching some UV rays from time to time, use sunblock and wear a hat.
 Collagen experiences rapid deterioration with repeated sun exposure.
 Plus, since sun damages the dermis, your skin may replenish abnormally, leading to wrinkling and pigmentation.

 And it may also be worth giving up the cigarettes since chemicals in tobacco smoke are known to damage elastin and collagen.